 In order to explain you this I have to tell you about something beforehand:

 In IVF treatments, the embryos are classified following guidelines based on their appearance and the way they develop.
-In this way, only those considered to have a better prognosis for implanting and continue evolving are transferred to the patient.
+In this way, only those considered to have a better prognosis for implanting, continue evolving and becoming a healthy baby, are transferred to the patient.

 Nowadays, it is considered optimal for an embryo to have four cells on the second day of life and eight cells on the third one.
 There are embryos that, suddenly, on the second or third day make one of their cells disappear, from the current four to three and, afterwards, they keep dividing as if nothing had happened.
 Have a look at this video: